codesandbox/docs/packages/projects-docs/pages/docs/teams/team-overview.en-US.md

 ![Go to sandboxes to manage your team](../images/team-go-to-sandboxes.png)

 On the sandboxes dashboard you can change to any of your teams and with clicking the gear icon you can manage your existing team.
 Would you like to create a new team?
 You can create a new team on the sandboxes dashboard as well.
+[More about CodeSandbox Teams](https://codesandbox.io/docs/workspaces)

 ![Manage your team](../images/team-manage-team.png)